bjs11111/beacon-player/README.md

   ```bash
   $ ionic state restore
   ```

+  **NOTICE:**
+  I'm not 100% chure for now but i think following:
+  If you do "ionic plugin add [plugin]" it will change you config.xml by adding the plugin references.
+  If you do "ionic state restore" it will not.

+  Consider this when installing, testing or removing cordova plugins

   This will create the platforms folder and loads codrova android and ios platform.
   It also creates the plugins folder and loads the plugins defined in package.json